 Time Value of Money

-One of the basic tenets of investing is that a dollar today is worth a dollar tomorrow.
+One of the basic tenets of investing is that a dollar today is worth more than a dollar tomorrow.
 For example, say that you have the choice to receive $100 today or receive $100 in a year.
-During that year, you can invest the $100 at a rate of 5 percent.
-That means you'll have $105 at the end of the year if you receive it today.
-Given the choice of having $105 at the end of the year or $100 at the end of the year, you'll take the $105.
+During the year, you can invest the $100 received today at a rate of 5 percent.
+That means you'll have $105 at the end of the year.
+Given the choice of having $105 at the end of the year or waiting to get $100 at the end of the year, you would likely take the $105.

-Because of the value difference that timing creates, investors and financial analysts discount future cash flows back to today's dollars.
+Because of the value difference that timing creates, investors and financial analysts discount future cash flows to translate them into today's dollar value.
 This is referred to as present value.

 Calculating Discount Rates